OpenAPITools/openapi-generator/docs/templating.md

 ### Rust-server

-#### x-responseId
+#### x-response-id

-Each response may specify a unique `x-responseId`. `rust-server` will use this to name the corresponding enum variant in the code. e.g.
+Each response may specify a unique `x-response-id`. `rust-server` will use this to name the corresponding enum variant in the code. e.g.

 ```yaml
 paths: